-- a) To direct stormwater runoff to Council's drainage system without adversely impacting on adjoining or downstream properties. - b) To ensure the efficient and effective planning, management and maintenance of Council's existing and future stormwater systems and reduce environmental and property damage. - c) To ensure that OSD requirements integrate with the architectural design and layout of the development, ie the OSD system needs to be located so as not to compromise the location of the septic system.
+- a) To direct stormwater runoff to Council's drainage system without adversely impacting on neighbouring or downstream properties. - b) To ensure the efficient and effective planning, management and maintenance of Council's existing and future stormwater systems and reduce environmental and property damage.